MobiusDevelopment/AutoUpdater/AutoUpdaterPackageCreator/README.md

 ## File Handling and Deployment

 ### Generated Files
-The AutoUpdatePackageCreator generates several files during its operation:
+AutoUpdaterPackageCreator generates several files during its operation:
 - `version.txt`: Contains the version number of the package.
 - `filelist.txt`: Lists all files with their respective SHA256 hashes.
 - Individual `.zip` files for each item in the source directory, preserving the directory structure.